 As part of the mission to grow the population of PhD-prepared gerontological nursing faculty, OHSU offers two distinct pathways to a doctoral degree, the traditional post-master’s pathway and a post-baccalaureate to PhD.
 The gerontological expertise of OHSU faculty makes is possible for strong specialty courses and mentorship for PhD students committed to improving care to older persons through advanced practice, education, and research.

-ADULT GERO ACUTE CARE NP (AGACNP)
+ADULT-GERONTOLOGY ACUTE CARE NURSE PRACTITIONER (AGACNP)

-UNDERGRADUATE GERO HONORS OPTION
+UNDERGRADUATE GERONTOLOGY HONORS OPTION

 The Gerontological Nursing Honors Program (GNHP) is designed for nursing students in any OHSU School of Nursing undergraduate program to receive additional mentorship and credits related to working with aging adults.
 This unique honors program helps undergraduate students to better understand the needs of the aging population and prepares students for taking the next step in their education with an in-depth focus in gerontological nursing.
 Students in the GNHP build a strong foundation for graduate study and future certification in gerontological nursing, in addition to receiving scholarship funding.